m-reza-rahman/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/domain-creation-images.md

 Domain creation images are used for supplying model files, variable files, application archive files, and WebLogic Deploy Tooling (WDT) installation files when deploying a domain using a Domain on PV model.
 You will distribute model files, application archives, and the WebLogic Deploy Tooling executable using these images.
-Operator will use the WDT tool and artifacts to manage the domain.
+Then, the operator uses WDT and WDT artifacts to manage the domain.

-**Note:**  These images are _only_ used for creating the domain, and will not be used to update the domain.
+**Note:**  These images are _only_ used for creating the domain and will not be used to update the domain.

 ### Configuration